 - Completed education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree, and have recognition of expertise in the specialty through progressively responsible positions directly related to the specialty occupation

 The hiring department (petitioner) and foreign national (beneficiary) must complete a multi-step process prior to the beneficiary obtaining an employment based H-1B Visa status.
-The hiring department will file an approved Labor Condition Application (LCA) with the Department of Labor (DOL) Office of Foreign Labor Certification.
+The hiring department will file a Labor Condition Application (LCA) with the Department of Labor (DOL) Office of Foreign Labor Certification.
 DOL ensures that the admission of the foreign workers to the U.S. workforce will not adversely affect the job opportunities, wages and working conditions of U.S. workers.
-The approved LCA is then submitted to the USCIS with Form I-129 for immigration authorization.
-The processing time for obtaining an H-1B Visa status will depend on the nature of the petition; however, premium processing may be available.
+The approved LCA is then submitted to USCIS with Form I-129 for visa approval.
+The processing time for obtaining an H-1B Visa status can vary and will depend on the nature of the petition and whether the issuance of a Request for Evidence is issued.
+Premium processing may be available.

-(This fee is in addition to the required base filing fee and other applicable fees that cannot be waived.)
+(This fee is in addition to the required base filing fee and other applicable costs that cannot be waived.)

 Special Note: If an H-1B worker is terminated prior to the end of the period of the foreign national’s admission, the employer is liable for “the reasonable costs of return transportation of the foreign national abroad”.
 To demonstrate a bona fide termination of the employment relationship, an employer must expressly terminate the employment relationship with the H-1B worker, provide express notification to USCIS of the termination, and then provide the H-1B worker with payment of return transportation costs home.
-If the H-1b worker voluntarily terminates employment prior to the expiration of the authorized H-1B stay or is dismissed when the authorized stay has ended, the employer is not liable for return transportation costs.
-Regulations that took effect on January 18, 2017 provide for a 60 grace period, “up to 60 consecutive days or until the end of the authorized validity period, whichever is shorter,” to H-1B workers termination of employment by employer, which allows H-1B workers to either make preparations for departure or for remaining in the United States in another immigration status.
+If the H-1B worker voluntarily terminates employment prior to the expiration of the authorized H-1B stay or is dismissed when the authorized stay has ended, the employer is not liable for return transportation costs.
+Regulations that took effect on January 18, 2017 provide for a 60 grace period, “up to 60 consecutive days or until the end of the authorized validity period, whichever is shorter,” so that H-1B workers experiencing a termination of employment will have time to either depart the U.S. or change or extend their immigration status without being considered out of status.

 Immigrant Visa Status Overview (Lawful Permanent Resident)

 A Lawful Permanent Resident is an individual who is authorized to live and work permanently in the United States.
 The hiring department (petitioner) may choose to sponsor a foreign national (beneficiary) to become a Lawful Permanent Resident based on a permanent job offer.
-The petitioner may sponsor a current or prospective employee who may qualify for one or more of the Employment-Based (EB) immigrant visa categories.
-The EB category relates to the kind of work that the non-immigrant will be engaged in.
+The petitioner may sponsor a foreign national who may qualify for one or more of the Employment-Based (EB) immigrant visa categories.
+The EB category relates to the position requirements and kind of work that the foreign national will be engaged in.
 Each EB category has certain requirements that must be met.
 See below.

 Permanent Worker Visa Preference Categories